 By now Findley's journalistic career was firmly rooted, even if he and Karyl were not.
-Father Paul had been talking to Craig about buying his—Craig's—own paper.
+Father Paul had been talking about Craig buying his own paper somewhere.
 He'd seen a lot of talented reporters and photographers "buried" in Washington, laboring anonymously for AP, UPI, or one of the big metropolitan dailies, working without bylines and without hopes of ever being more than cogs in the national news machine.

 His father suggested at first that he start a weekly in Beardstown, which has a daily in a market Findley thought was better suited to a weekly.
 Craig providentially ignored that advice.
 Then he heard, through his father, that Bill Kilby, for twenty years the editor-publisher of the Gazette-Times in Virginia, might be talked into selling.
 It took a while but a deal was made, the papers were signed, and on August 1, 1976, Craig and Karyl Findley became legal owners of a two-story brick building on the north side of the square, a backroom full of antique presses and hand type, drawers full of metal addressing plates, a leaky roof, and title to what the sign over the front door says is "Cass County's Greatest Newspaper."